Maikatura/Butthurt/readme.md

 ## THIS IS A NEW BRANCH!

-I am remaking this whole program, so instead of just a console application, I will now have its own GUI.
+I am remaking this whole program, so instead of just a console application, It will now have its own GUI.
 I am not planing to add support for some games that support addons without modding them.
 Here is a preview on how the new GUI will look like!